charlesrouge/civx782/README.md

 ## How to install the virtual environment and run it on Jupyter Notebook

-=> Open the directory containing the `environment.yml` file and type in terminal `conda env create -f environment.yml`
+=> To create the virtual environment from the yml file: open the directory containing the `environment.yml` file and type in terminal
+`conda env create -f environment.yml`

+NOTE: Running this command may take long time i.e 10-15 mins on the University machine.
+Wait patiently.
+Once completed, you do not need to run it again!

 => Or if you cannot create the environment on the University machine, still create a new environment and work in it.
 This will keep track of libraries used and versions as you go!
 `conda env create --name civx782`